mathieu-benoit/copy-azurewebapp-to-slot/README.md

   - Script Path = $(System.DefaultWorkingDirectory)/Prepare Copy Azure Web App backup to a Slot/drop-ps1/StartAzureWebAppSlot.ps1
   - Script Arguments = $(ResourceGroupName) $(WebAppName) $(Slot)

-Hope that helps and let's adapt by yourself this approach for your own needs and setups! ;)
+Hope that helps and let's adapt by yourself these 2 approaches for your own context, needs and setups! ;)